 What Is Greenfield Analysis?

-Greenfield Analysis (GFA) is used by companies to determine the optimal number and location of distribution centers.
-As a result, GFA is commonly used in supply chain design because it helps companies make better planning decisions.
+Businesses can use a Greenfield Analysis (GFA) to determine the ideal number and location of distribution centers to successfully manage operations.
+Because of this, a GFA is typically used in supply chain design because it helps enterprises make more informed planning decisions.

-Once you know the problem (transportation has a high cost and negative impact on the environment), then you can start to explore solutions.
-As an experienced supply chain management professional, you know that you can reduce transportation costs and emissions by reducing the distance between you and your customer, but of course, you can’t have a distribution center (DC) in every neighborhood.
+Once you’ve identified the problem—transportation has a high cost and negative impact on the environment—you can begin to explore solutions.
+As an experienced supply chain management professional, you recognize that you can lower transportation costs and emissions by reducing the distance between your business and the customer.
+Although this solution may sound simple, your business can’t build a distribution center (DC) in every neighborhood.

-You may use Greenfield Analysis to help you find the optimal number of Distribution Centers and approximate locations for those distribution centers given demand, customer locations, products, and distances to and from the DC.
+A Greenfield Analysis can help identify the optimal number and locations of distribution centers to serve your customers based on demand, customer locations, products, and distances to and from the DC.

-Greenfield analysis helps you make better, data-driven decisions on your supply chain.
+In short, a Greenfield Analysis helps you make better, data-driven decisions that will improve your supply chain.

-The goal of GFA is to find the optimal number of distribution centers and approximate locations for each distribution center to service your customers.
+The overall goal of a GFA is to identify the optimal number of distribution centers and approximate locations for each distribution center to provide optimal service to your customers.

 - How many distribution centers are required to meet specific service levels?